Black Friday Week – 20% off all home-use products

 CBT pages examples

-The example below shows the red button interaction of the LEAP 1-A engine.
-With the engine cowls off, when pressed on the “Combustion Section” red button (left image) the Combustion Section CBT page related to that engine opens (right image).
+The example below shows the red button interaction of the PW1100G engine.
+With the engine cowls off, when pressed on the “Low Pressure Turbine Section” red button (left image) the Turbine Section CBT page related to that engine opens (right image).

 We create the future